Biomedical Technologies and Computing

 Cells are the smallest integral unit of life.
 However, integrated testing of cell function and cell-cell interaction on various time scales is an unmet clinical need.
 In a highly interdisplinary research field at the Chair of Biomedical Electronics we focus on workflow integration and biosensing methods for precision measurements of cell function. (a) A magnetoresistive sensor, adopted from hard disk read heads, is tuned for single cell analysis with respect to cell size, magnetic loading of cells, and cell morphology. (b) To minimize Si area for bedside Point-of-Care Testing we have designed a functionalized semiconductor package housing a 2×2 mm² sensor in an injection moulded microfluidic device. (c) The system balances magnetophoretic and hydrodynamic forces for precise and highly reproducible probing of single cells and thus could provide cell function testing in an integrated workflow at the bedside for fast clinical outcome.

-Cochlea Implants, Neural Modelling
+Cochlear Implants, Neural Modelling

 Bio-inspired Information Processing